anoma/nspec/docs/arch/integrations/adapters/evm.md

 The wrapper contract

 - is only callable by the protocol adapter
-- references the external contract
+- has the address to the external contract
-- forwards arbitrary calls to external contracts to read and write their state
+- forwards arbitrary calls to the external contract to read and write its state
+- returns the call return data to the protocol adapter

 A minimal implementation is shown below: